ooiuri/ooiuri/README.md

 🤖 23y loving robots & building solutions

-⚽ I'm currently member of [EDROM - Mobile Robotics Team](https://github.com/edromufu) developing a Humanoid Soccer Robot.
+⚽ I'm currently a member of [EDROM - Mobile Robotics Team](https://github.com/edromufu) developing a Humanoid Soccer Robot.

 Lately I've been delving into the area of mobile robotics, mainly using ROS, C++, Python and developing circuits for embedded devices.